Configuring Accounts and RegistrationPhabricator User Documentation (Configuration)

 phabricator/ $ ./bin/auth recover <username>

-...where <username> is the admin account username you want to recover access to.
-This will give you a link which will log you in as the specified administrative user.
+...where <username> is the account username you want to recover access to.
+This will generate a link which will log you in as the specified user.

 - returning to the Configuration Guide.